 - Participating in special pujas at temples is a significant part of the celebration.

-There is an another that I see in my city by Jhaki.
-Jhakis of Maha Shivratri move around all the city along with Kavadias.
-People give langer to the Jhakis like Pakora, Orange, etc. These Jhakis includes Lord Vishu, Lord Shiva, Bhoots of Shiv, etc.
+There is another that I see in my city by Jhaki.
+Jhakis of Maha Shivratri moves around the city along with Kavadias.
+People give langer to the Jhakis like Pakora, Orange, etc. These Jhakis include Lord Vishu, Lord Shiva, Bhoots of Shiv, etc.

 Remember, Maha Shivratri is not just about rituals, it’s a time to honor Lord Shiva, celebrate existence, and seek inner transformation.
 12345.